 Chautauqua-Allegheny's five lakes stand out as scenic and accessible waterways.
 Canoe, kayak, and stand-up paddleboard rentals are available at marinas on the lakes, including Chautauqua Lake (pictured).
 For a fun, adventurous experience, paddle along Lake Erie’s shoreline and stop at harbor communities that offer waterfront dining, walkable downtowns, historic lighthouses, and museums.
 Sunset Bay Beach is an ideal place to stop after spending time on the water for a post-paddle beverage.
 Don’t miss Dunkirk, the only city situated right on the lake.
 Head to Boardwalk Market for treats and shopping, then to Dunkirk Lighthouse and Veteran’s Museum for a tour of the historic (and reportedly haunted) lighthouse and a chance to see the stunning view of Lake Erie from the 60-foot tower.

 Choose your own Adventure Course (Adirondacks)

 As one of New York State’s Forever Wild destinations, the Adirondack Region is synonymous with adventure—especially mountain excursions.
 This fall, instead of hiking mountains, fly through them at Adirondack Extreme Adventure Course in Bolton Landing at the northern tip of Lake George.
 This tree-top obstacle course will have you feeling like Tarzan in no time.
 Traverse the course on ziplines, tackle obstacles, swing on ropes, navigate rope bridges like Indiana Jones, and get ready to feel like a ninja on the climbing net.
-Through November 10, Monday–Friday by reservation for groups of 10 or more/Saturdays open all day.
+Open Monday-Sunday.
+Open to all group sizes.
+Reservations required.